linkarzu/dotfiles-latest/README.md

 - The idea is that you to scavenge around, find the things that are useful to you, and apply them to your own config
-- In case you actually want to apply my entire dotfiles settings on your own macOS computer, you can, I have a
+- In case you actually want to apply my entire dotfiles settings on your own macOS computer, you can.
+I have a
   [blogpost article](https://linkarzu.com/posts/2024-macos-workflow/clone-dotfiles/)
   in which I describe the process and a video as well (This is one of my first videos, but it still works)